 We went with Commonwealth Bank, but there are many other great options out there.

-It is very straight forward to get a bank account, and many banks give you the option to open one before you arrive.
+It is very straightforward to get a bank account, and many banks will give you the option to open an account before you arrive.

-Don’t wait too long with opening your account after arriving as having an account makes everything much easier.
+Don’t wait too long with opening your account after arriving as having an account makes everything much more manageable.